fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

    * In the loops: it should be lowercase

-* The Consensus Structure for our data was:
+* The Consensus Structure for our data based on #=CS line in the alignment file was:
 ```
 >>>>>>>  >>>>  <<<<  >>>>> <<<<<  >>>>> <<<<< <<<<<<<
 ```

-   * So, I parsed the "TryTrypDB_Aug2017_alltRNAs.tfam.covea" file based on this Structure and Sprinzl as references to assign the locations to each intron

-   * You can find the script [here](https://github.com/fhadinezhadUC/leshmania/blob/master/intronDist.R)
+* I parsed the "TryTrypDB_Aug2017_alltRNAs.tfam.covea" file based on this Structure and Sprinzl as references to assign the locations to each intron.
+You can find the script [here](https://github.com/fhadinezhadUC/leshmania/blob/master/intronDist.R)

 * Here is a brief summery of intron Distribution of our Tri-Tryp Data :

 ![alt text](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/IntronLengthDist.svg)